Beltaine Week: April 29-May 5, 2018

 Classes during the Beltaine Week: April 29 – May 5 include friction fire, plant fiber cordage, flint knapping, local Native culture, stone, bone & wood tools, basket weaving, buckskin, pottery, nature awareness, tracking, local flora & fauna i.d., astronomy, natural pigments, hunting, trapping, primitive weaponry, fiber/textile arts, herbal medicine, shelter building, games, storytelling and more.

-The Pathways week: May 10 – 16 offers a deeper taste: spending five full days in one class with one or a few advanced teachers following an intensive pathway in a specific field.
-We are deeply jazzed and honored to be hosting these advanced teachers and there is a high level of mastery represented here.
+The Pathways week: May 8 – 14 offers a deeper taste: spending five full days in one class with one or a few advanced teachers following an intensive pathway in a specific field.
+We were deeply jazzed and honored to have hosted the following advanced teachers and there was a high level of mastery represented here.
 In 2018 we will have a similar line-up.